Faithful-Resource-Pack/Faithful-Dungeons-32x/README.md

 # Faithful Dungeons
 ![Header](https://i.imgur.com/Ra0XooI.png)
 > Welcome to the official Faithful Dungeons repository!
-All the newest made textures for Minecraft Dungeons will be uploaded here.
+Here you can see our progress on the Faithful 32x recource pack for Minecraft Dungeons!

 ## Info
 - All recently made textures will be uploaded here.